 The Inn isn’t your cookie-cutter hotel of today.
 This classic beauty has many different types of rooms based on the location of the room within the hillside lodge.

-Our Standard Rooms take advantage of the views over the oasis garden, desert vistas or Panamint Mountains and have a king bed.
-Some of the rooms have a full bath and some have a 3/4-bath with a shower only.
-These rooms may be located in either the main tower, or on the terrace level above the pool.
+Our Standard Rooms take advantage of the views over the Oasis Garden, desert vistas or Panamint Mountains and have a king bed.
+All rooms have a 3/4-bath with a shower only.
+These rooms may be located in either the Main Tower, or on the Terrace Level above the pool.

-Our Deluxe Rooms are slightly larger rooms that take advantage of the views of the oasis garden, desert vistas or Panamint Mountains.
+The Deluxe King rooms are slightly larger rooms that take advantage of views over the oasis garden, desert vistas, or Panamint Mountains.
 These rooms feature 1 King bed, 3/4 bath with shower and a decorative fireplace.

 Our Pool Bungalow gives you the luxury of being just steps away from our spring-fed swimming pool, as well as a splendid view of the Death Valley desert.
-This stand-alone room also includes a queen bed and full bath.
+This stand-alone room also includes a queen bed and 3/4 bath with shower only.
 The solid stone walls sourced from the surrounding desert and vaulted ceiling offer a unique lodging experience.

-Accessible rooms are available, including some with roll-in showers.
+Accessible rooms with roll-in showers are available.
 To see available ADA-compliant rooms, please check the “ADA/Accessible Rooms” checkbox in the online reservations application or call Central Reservations at (800) 236-7916.

 Like many great national park hotels, the historic AAA Four Diamond Inn at Death Valley was financed and built by a company in an industry not directly related to hospitality.
 Unlike the great lodges built by the railroads in several of our famous parks, however, the Inn was built by a mining company.